fuzzylogicxx/fuzzylogic/posts/development_decisions.md

 - https://tetralogical.com/news/ vs https://tetralogical.com/blog/
 - https://ethanmarcotte.com/wrote/ has nested lists to handle years then months, with each post teaser marked up as an `article` inside an `li`

 I currently use sibling `article`s, no wrapping list.
+Article feels right becauase each is discreet and could be (in fact are) syndicated.
+Could be persuaded to do list because it tells SR users how many there are.

+## Should a blog post page be marked up as an article or just using main?

+I mark it up as an `article` for same reasons discreet/syndicated.
+It’s inside a `main` because I have one main on every page.